Conditional neural control variates for variance reduction in Bayesian inverse problems: Numerical experiments

 \subsubsection{Sensitivity to learned scores}

 All preceding experiments used posterior scores computed directly from the known likelihood and prior.
-In practice, however, the score must often be learned from data---particularly for inverse problems governed by expensive PDEs, where amortized inference is often the only computationally viable option.
+In practice, however, the score must often be learned from data---particularly for inverse problems governed by expensive PDEs.
 To assess robustness to score approximation error, we train a CNF to approximate $p(\mathbf{x}|\mathbf{y})$ via negative log-likelihood on joint samples drawn from $p(\mathbf{x},\mathbf{y})$.
 The score is then obtained by automatic differentiation of the change-of-variables log-density (CNF architecture details in Appendix~\ref{app:hyperparams}).
 As discussed in Section~\ref{sec:score}, using the CNF score together with CNF samples yields an estimator unbiased for $\mathbb{E}_{p_\varphi}[h(\mathbf{x})]$---i.e., expectations under the learned posterior rather than the true posterior.
 MSE in Figure~\ref{fig:cnf_efficiency} is accordingly computed against the CNF sample mean.
 Table~\ref{tab:cnf_score_comparison} compares analytical and CNF-learned scores on all three benchmarks.
 On the Gaussian problem ($d\!=\!4$), the CNF score increases VRF from $0.040$ to $0.058$---a modest degradation consistent with score approximation error.
 On the Rosenbrock problem ($d\!=\!2$), the CNF score achieves VRF of $0.010 \pm 0.002$ with $\rho > 0.99$, lower than the analytical-score VRF ($0.08$--$0.23$)---likely because the CNF provides i.i.d.\ samples, whereas the analytical-score experiment relies on correlated MCMC draws.
 On the nonlinear problem ($d\!=\!4$), the CNF score achieves $\text{VRF} = 0.57 \pm 0.26$, virtually identical to the analytical score ($0.57 \pm 0.29$), despite 17.5\% relative score error.
 These results suggest that the coupling layer architecture is robust to moderate score approximation errors.
+Appendix~\ref{app:score_pert} confirms this directly: with the trained ensemble held fixed and the analytical Gaussian score perturbed by controlled noise, the VRF degrades gracefully and monotonically, rising only to $0.35$ even at a $57\%$ relative score error---well beyond the error of the learned scores used here.
 Figure~\ref{fig:cnf_efficiency} confirms that VRF remains sample-size invariant with CNF-learned scores, and the CV estimator maintains a constant-factor MSE improvement over raw MC across all sample sizes.